jacdevos/jacdevos.github.io.old/_posts/2014-08-03-The_origin_of_bug_loop_and_patch.md

 ## "Bug"

 ![The Harvard Mark I Loop]({{ site.url }}/public/marki_bug.JPG)

 The classic!
 This "bug" was found on a Mark II mechanical component, so was not really a program error.
-It must have been "working on my machine".
+It must have been *working on my machine*.

 As promised, here are more tidbits I found interesting: